grepsuzette/slre/README.md

 * it's counter-free (no Kleene-star, no `+`, no `{min,max}`),
 * it's finite: this means it can contain only a finite number of words.

-The languages definable with SLRE are therefore described using a [DAFSA](https://en.wikipedia.org/wiki/Deterministic_acyclic_finite_state_automaton), A.K.A. a DAWG (directed acyclic word graph), which is (dramatically I can only suppose) simpler to implement than a DFA or NFA engine.
+The languages definable with SLRE are therefore described using a [DAFSA](https://en.wikipedia.org/wiki/Deterministic_acyclic_finite_state_automaton), A.K.A. a DAWG (directed acyclic word graph), which is dramatically simpler to implement than a DFA or NFA engine.

 # Maintenance bits of doc

-> You probably won't need this to merely use SLRE.
+> You won't need this to merely use SLRE, but I include it for maintenance purposes or if you want to directly use the parsed tree with `_parse()`.

 Notations: